kindoflew/svelte-parallax/README.md

 * `z-index`: `<ParallaxLayer>`s are absolutely positioned so they are organized on the z-axis in the order they are written in the HTML.
 If you don't want to mess with z-index (and who does?) make sure to place all content that should always be visible/clickable towards the bottom of `<Parallax>`. y-axis order is unaffected by this because that is decided by `offset`.

 * `scrollY`: svelte-parallax uses Svelte's `bind:scrollY` in its motion functions, so it will not work if placed inside a scrollable element (like a `div` with `overflow: scroll`).
 I don't have plans to change this right now, but if enough people ask for it, who knows?

+* `onScroll`: related to the point above, we use an `onScroll` prop instead of `on:scroll` because the scroll event isn't actually being fired from the container -- it's based on `window.scrollY`.
+Because of this, I thought that `on:scroll` would be misleading.

 * optimization: We aren't adding `will-change: transform` or doing the `transform: translate3d(0,0,0)` hack anymore -- both rules can get in the way of other styles and can lead to performance problems of their own (plus, adding `will-change` to everything [isn't recommended anyways](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change)).
 However, you can add these to any components that you think need it using `style` or `class` props.